 When you must not take it

-Azathioprine may affect your developing baby if you take it during pregnancy.
+Azathioprine may affect your developing baby if you take it during pregnancy or conception.

 Before you start to take it